OBOAcademy/obook/redesign/01_ontologyTermUse.md

 Ontologies provide a logical classification of information in a particular domain or subject area.
 Ontologies can be used for data annotations, for structuring disparate data types, classifying information, for inferencing and reasoning across data and computational analyses.

+### Difference between a terminology and an ontology

+#### Terminology
+A terminology is a list of terms, can have definitions and synonyms.

+#### Ontology
+An ontology contains a formal classification of terminology in a domain that provides textual and machine readable definitions, and defines the relationships between terms.
+An ontology is a terminology, but a terminology is not an ontology.

 <a name="find"></a>
 ## 2. Finding good ontologies